Nº 3 2013 > WSIS Forum 2013

 Structure of the platform

-The Location and Information Platform with a Central Database consists of two data processing centres, located in Borucza near Warsaw and Siemianowice Śląskie, which work continuously, 24 hours a day, 7 days a week, including public holidays.
+The Location and Information Platform with a Central Database consists of two data processing centres, located in Borucza near Warsaw and Siemianowice Śląskie, which work continuously, 24 hours a day and 7 days a week, including public holidays.

 On average, the databases in these two data processing centres receive around 4 million notifications on location each month.
 This information is provided by telecommunication businesses.
 All telecommunication businesses with more than 1 million customers have a dedicated connection with the platform, while other operators connect securely via the Internet.